stuntrally/stuntrally3/docs/Objects.md

 If succesfull, you will find 2 files in the selected folder (1 mesh file in xml format and 1 binary mesh fie)
 From the exporter options pick axes as "xz-y", use tangents (mark checked), uncheck edges-list (we don't need them).

-**Copy the binary mesh** into the objects folder.
+**Copy the binary** `.mesh` into the `objects/` or similar folder.

 Start **SR Editor** and place the object.

 ![](images/img20121230_5.png)

 Works!
-Now we have Suzanne (the monkey) in our track.
+Now we have the object on our track.
 Not much interaction, other than you can collide with the object, but it will not move.
-That's why we continue to create a dynamic object, by creating a binary bullet file containing all necessary physical information.
+That's why we continue to create a dynamic object, by creating a binary `.bullet` file containing all necessary physical information.

 #### Create a dynamic object

-Blender can export the dynamics of an object (to be more exact of the whole world in your blender project) to binary dump.
+Blender can export the dynamics of an object (to be more exact of the whole world in your Blender project) to binary file.
 This part of the tutorial will walk through the necessary steps.

 Start Blender, we can continue with the previous test object.